Windshield ADAS Calibration

 When a windshield is replaced, all the ADAS equipment such as cameras and sensors are removed and re-attached.
 A change in camera angle of just one degree can have a huge impact on the camera's viewing area, which can affect how the vehicle's ADAS features will work.
 The calibration process adjusts and tests all the cameras and sensors on the windshield to ensure they are still working properly after it is replaced.
 Without calibration, the vehicle's ADAS features may not function properly, which can lead to an accident.

 Even though it sounds simple, calibration is a complex process that requires special equipment and training.
-The technicians at Auto One are experienced with ADAS calibration using a custom tool called Opti-Aim.
-Once connected to the vehicle, Opti-Aim begins the camera aiming process and then works with the vehicle's computer to optimize camera alignment and restore it to the manufacturer's specifications.
+The technicians at Auto One are experienced with ADAS calibration using tools like the Opti-Aim™ or the Autel MaxiSys.
+Once connected to the vehicle, these tools verify the camera is aiming correctly.
+At some Auto One locations, the ADAS calibration tools will also work with the vehicle's computer to optimize camera alignment and restore it to the manufacturer's specifications.

 How long does ADAS Calibration take?